113ll3/Ibmclouddocscli/idt/commands.md

 {: #container-name-run}

 * Container name for the run container.
-* Usage: `ibmcloud dev stop --container-name-run [<projectName>]`
+* Usage: `ibmcloud dev stop --container-name-run [<applicationName>]`

 #### `container-name-tools`
 {: #container-name-tools}

 * Container name for the tools container.
-* Usage: `ibmcloud dev stop --container-name-tools [<projectName>]`
+* Usage: `ibmcloud dev stop --container-name-tools [<applicationName>]`

 ## test
 {: #test}

 You can test your application through the `test` command.
-A build must first be completed against the project by using the `build --debug` command.
+A build must first be completed against the application by using the `build --debug` command.
 The tools container is then used to invoke the `test-cmd` for the application.

-First, compile your project:
+First, compile your application:

 ```
 ibmcloud dev build --debug